 Instructions

-- Preheat oven to 350°F (177°C).
-Line the bottom and sides of a 9×13-inch baking pan with parchment paper, leaving an overhang on the sides to lift the finished blondies out (makes cutting easier!).
+- Preheat oven to 350ยฐF (177ยฐC).
+Line the bottom and sides of a 9ร13-inch baking pan with parchment paper, leaving an overhang on the sides to lift out the cooled blondies (makes cutting easier!).
 Set aside.

-- Make the blondies: Whisk the flour, baking powder, salt, cinnamon, and nutmeg together in a large bowl.
+- Make the blondies: In a large bowl, whisk together the flour, baking powder, salt, cinnamon, and nutmeg.ย

-- In a medium bowl, whisk 1 cup browned butter, brown sugar, eggs, and vanilla extract together.
+- In a medium bowl, whisk together the brown butter, brown sugar, eggs, and vanilla extract.
 Pour the wet ingredients into the dry ingredients and stir until combined.
 Fold in the apples.
 Batter will be thick.

-- Evenly spread batter into prepared pan.
+- Spread batter evenly into the prepared pan.
 Bake for about 35 minutes or until the top is lightly browned and a toothpick comes out *mostly* clean.
-Remove from the oven and allow the blondies to cool completely in the pan set on a wire rack.
+Remove from the oven and allow the blondies to cool completely in the pan set on a cooling rack.

-- Brown butter icing: Heat the remaining 1/4 cup (4 Tablespoons) of brown butter in the microwave for a few seconds since it has likely solidified by now.
-Whisk in confectioners’ sugar, milk, and vanilla extract.
-If needed, add more confectioners’ sugar to thicken or more milk to thin out.
-Drizzle over cooled blondies, then cut into squares.
+- Make the icing: If the brown butter you set aside for the icing has solidified, warm it in the microwave for a few seconds to melt it back into liquid, then whisk together with the confectioners’ sugar, milk, vanilla extract, and salt.
+If needed, add more confectioners’ sugar to thicken, or more milk to thin out.
+Drizzle or spread over cooled blondies.

-- Cover and store leftover iced blondies at room temperature for up to 2 days or in the refrigerator for up to 1 week.
+- Lift the blondies out of the pan by gripping the parchment paper overhang; transfer to a cutting board and cut into squares.
+Store tightly covered at room temperature for up to 2 days or in the refrigerator for up to 1 week.

 Notes